Written by Ada’s Medical Knowledge Team

 - Changing diapers as soon after soiling as possible to reduce skin exposure to urine and feces.

 - Cleaning the diaper area thoroughly with warm water alone, using a gentle, fragrance-free soap only where absolutely necessary.
 Use soft cloths or cotton balls and wipe gently.
 If you are using baby wipes, make sure they are mild and alcohol-free.

 - Drying the skin by patting it with a clean towel, or allow the diaper area to air-dry.

-- Avoid talcum powder, cornstarch and other drying powders, as these can cause both skin and lung irritation.
+- Avoid talcum powder, cornstarch and other drying powders, as these can cause skin irritation.

 - Applying a barrier ointment regularly to protect the skin.

 - Checking that the diaper is not too tight.

 - Washing the hands with soap after changing the diaper to prevent the spread of germs.